Food Science and Nutrition BSc (Hons) – 2020 entry

-The combination of modules covering human nutrition, microbiology, food composition, food processing, food analysis and quality assurance provided by this degree equip you for a range of careers.
+The combination of modules covering human nutrition, microbiology, food composition, food processing, food analysis and quality assurance provided by this course equip you for a range of careers.

 An important aspect of food science is understanding the vital link between diet and health so that foods can be developed to have maximum nutritional value.
 You could be involved in undertaking exciting research into the potential and most recent applications of food science – the development of novel foods.
 These include foods with new synthetic or natural ingredients which are used to replace fats or lower cholesterol, foods with novel health-promoting extracts from plants, or foods that have been altered by genetic manipulation.

-As a nutritionist, you may be concerned with the beneficial components in a food, but as a food scientist, you will need to ensure that a food bought from a supermarket contains the optimum amount of these components.
-You will also be concerned with the quality and safety of the food.
+As a nutritionist, you may be concerned with the beneficial components in a food, but as a food scientist, you’ll need to ensure that food bought from a supermarket contains the optimum amount of these components.
+You’ll also be concerned with the quality and safety of the food.

 Our graduates are involved in product development, food analysis, research, consumer advice, legislation, food safety and teaching.

 Most of our graduates go immediately into the job market, taking jobs that often follow naturally from a successful Professional Training placement, but many of our graduates also pursue further study.
 This includes taught masters courses and PhD studentships.